 Carnegie Mellon is committed to supporting small business enterprises, including disadvantaged, women-owned, veteran-owned, service disabled veteran-owned and HUBZone business enterprises in its purchasing programs.

-If you are a small business as classified by the Small Business Administration, please register at the Government's Central Contractor Registration site in support of our reporting to the federal government.
-When registering at this web site, you are requested to obtain a DUNS number.
-There is no charge for obtaining this number. contact Dun & Bradstreet (D&B) at 866-705-5711 to obtain your free DUNS Number.
+If you are a small business as classified by the Small Business Administration, please register at the System for Award Management (SAM) in support of our reporting to the federal government.
+When registering at this website, you are requested to obtain a DUNS number.
+There is no charge for obtaining this number.
+Contact Dun & Bradstreet (D&B) at 866-705-5711 to obtain your free DUNS Number.

 Preferred Supplier Program

-Preferred suppliers are determined by an RFP process conducted and managed by Procurement Services.
+Preferred suppliers are determined by a request for proposals (RFP) process conducted and managed by Procurement Services.
 Not every supplier who does business with the university is a preferred supplier.